Eligibility Requirements

 Does Atlas Corps accept applications from citizens of any country?

-All Fellows are required by the United States Government to apply for a J-1 exchange visitor visa for the U.S.-based component of the Fellowship.
+All Blended Fellows are required by the United States Government to apply for a J-1 exchange visitor visa for the U.S.-based component of the Fellowship.
 Candidates are eligible to participate in the Atlas Corps Fellowship if they are a legal resident and/or citizen of a country that has a currently active U.S. diplomatic post that is issuing J-1 visas.

 I am a U.S. citizen or green-card holder (Legal Permanent Resident); can I apply?